NIEM/NIEM.github.io/reference/tools/contesa/index.md

 **IEPD conformance**

-ConTesA can check a very limited number of rules from the [Model Package Description (MPD) Specification]({{ site.data.pages.mpd | relative_url }}).
+ConTesA can check a very limited number of rules from the [Information Exchange Package Documentation (IEPD) Specification]({{ site.data.pages.mpd | relative_url }}).
 Ensuring that an IEPD meets all applicable rules currently requires manual review.

 **XML schema validation**